albertomontesanto/albertomontesanto.github.io/content/courses/psc2339/_index.md

 ## Learning Objectives

-Students in this course should strive to meet the following specific objectives: appreciate the importance of genetics to health and disease; to construct and interpret a family history in the form of a pedigree; to explain the recurrence risk for each form of inheritance for individuals in the family.
-The students will also become familiar with multiple approaches to the analysis of complex traits; able to analyze and solve problems related to the analysis of DNA profiling for individual identification and parentage analyses.
+Students in this course should strive to meet the following objectives:

-Students in this course should strive to meet the following Transversal skills
+1) Demonstrate a basic familiarity with the ﬁeld of comparative political economy.
-- ability to solve problems through the analysis of case-studies;
+2) Leverage differences between countries or regions to analyze the effects of institutions on economic outcomes and vice-versa.
-- capability to collaborate in small groups, sharing and showing the work done;
+3) Demonstrate how historical legacies shape contemporary political and economic outcomes.
-- ability to integrate the knowledge acquired during human genetics courses to analyze and understand some current research topics of modern genetics research.
+4) Discern basic differences in institutional and economic structures shape how countries interact with the global economy.

 ## Course Requirements